joshbegley/nyt-latest/README.md

 `The agreement all but guarantees hefty bonuses for employees in the top-performing chip unit.
 Other workers say they feel left out.`\
 https://www.nytimes.com/2026/05/27/world/asia/samsung-ai-profit-bonus-workers.html

-**Iran War Live Updates: Iranian State Media Outlines ‘Initial, Unofficial’ Deal to Reopen Strait of Hormuz**\
+**Iran War Live Updates: White House Denies Iranian State Media’s Outline of ‘Unofficial’ Deal**\
-`The draft agreement says Iran would have control of the waterway in cooperation with Oman and requires the U.S. to lift its naval blockade.
-The U.S. did not immediately comment.`\
+`The reported draft agreement said Iran would reopen the Strait of Hormuz in return for the United States lifting its naval blockade.`\
 https://www.nytimes.com/live/2026/05/27/world/iran-war-trump-deal

 **Santiago Rivera inventó la tarta de queso vasca, pero prefiere el chocolate**\